technowledgy/vue-postgrest/docs/api/index.md

   Accept header to set or one of the options 'single', 'binary' or 'text', which set the correct headers automatically.
 Default header is set to 'application/json'.

+  See also [Response Format](http://postgrest.org/en/v7.0.0/api.html#response-format) in the PostgREST documentation.

 - **Example:**

   ``` js